Update-Free On-Policy Steering via Verifiers: Introduction

 To alleviate these issues, we use a rich source of data that is overlooked by other methods: the policy's own evaluation.
 This data contains both successful demonstrations that could be used to reinforce what the policy does \textit{right} and also failures that provide valuable information about what the policy does \textit{wrong}.
 Intuitively, these failures contain crucial information about bottleneck states that require precise manipulation.
 We seek to develop a method that makes use of this failure data.

 To leverage this data, we propose Update-Free On-Policy Steering (\algoname) which uses failed policy evaluations to \emph{steer} the base BC policy~\cite{ma2025inference, zhang2025inference}.
 The core of \algoname~is a trained verifier function, which predicts whether actions belong to a successful or failed rollout based on real evaluation data.
-This verifier function is then leveraged during further executions of the policy to nudge the action proposals of the base policies towards successful completion.
+This verifier function is then used to nudge the action proposals of the base policies towards successful completion.
+To check how applicable this method is, we empirically tested two possible verifier training designs, a time-to-success estimator and a contrastive classifier, and two possible steering strategies, best-of-N and classifier guidance on the predicted mean action estimate, also known as forward universal guidance \cite{bansal2023universal}.

 In contrast to prior works on using steering to guide robot policies~\cite{du2025dynaguide, wang2025inference, wu2025foresight}, we focus on steering a policy using \textit{its own experience} i.e. trajectories collected by the policy itself, using both successful and failed trajectories.
-In addition, \algoname~does not require finetuning the base policy, which means it is possible to apply it in compute-constrained, or black-box scenarios, and it mitigates the risk of catastrophic forgetting~\cite{wolczyk2024fine}.
+In addition, \algoname~does not require finetuning the base policy, making it applicable in compute-constrained or black-box scenarios, and mitigating the risk of catastrophic forgetting~\cite{wolczyk2024fine}.
 Finally, \algoname~is fast and sample efficient in training and inference.

-We show that using a policy's own failures leads to efficient steering, even with limited interactions.
+We show that using a policy's evaluations leads to efficient steering, even with limited interactions.
 In simulated manipulation tasks in the robomimic task suite \cite{mandlekar2021matters}, we find that \algoname~ is able to improve upon a base diffusion policy more reliably and with significantly smaller costs than prior methods.
-In five real bi-arm manipulation tasks on the Aloha system, we find that \algoname~leads to increased success improvements of 25 to 80 percentage points, a substantial improvement over the base diffusion policies.
+In five real manipulation tasks on the Aloha system, we find that \algoname~increases success rates by 25 to 80 percentage points, a substantial improvement over the base diffusion policies.
 It is able to achieve this with as little as a hundred evaluation trajectories per task.